francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 // TODO: borrowed unique / borrowed shared distinction here?

 A unique design goal of this system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.

+== Annotations in Kotlin

+How the annotation system looks like in Kotlin

 == Grammar